 If you’re a landlord, then you’re well aware that many state governors enacted eviction moratoriums to protect vulnerable tenants during stay-at-home orders in response to the COVID-19 pandemic.
 Additionally, certain metropolitan areas (including Atlanta and Boston) issued moratoriums of their own, while some state Supreme Courts also intervened by issuing emergency orders halting eviction proceedings.
 In some instances, evictions were allowed at the discretion of lower courts.

 The federal government also got involved when the Director of the Centers for Disease Control (CDC) issued an executive order halting certain evictions based on nonpayment of rent.
-The CDC’s order is much more limited than most state and local moratoriums, requiring tenants to take certain actions to stop the eviction process from moving forward.
+The CDC’s order was much more limited than most state and local moratoriums, requiring tenants to take certain actions to stop the eviction process from moving forward.

 These moratoriums are likely to put landlords in a financial and moral bind.
 While nonpayment of rent can threaten your livelihood, especially in the absence of additional federal relief for small businesses, no one really wants to throw someone out of their home while COVID-19 and its variants are still a threat and workers are still suffering from massive job losses and loss of income.
 While we are all hoping for a miracle recovery by year’s end, the health of the economy still remains tentative at best.